rgsphilip/eco-up-pdx/README.md

 ## License

-This project is licensed under the MIT License - see the [COPYING.md](COPYING.md) file for details
+This project is licensed under the MIT License - see the [COPYING](COPYING) file for details

 ## Acknowledgments